runjvm/book-reviews/algorithms.md

 Review list
 - Introdution to Algorithms, Third Edition (AKA CLRS)
 	- Not as systematic as <algorithms>.
-Points are often not clear
+Points are often hidden in the middle of a paragraph
     - Sometime goes to great details on some topic
     - All the proofs are worth reading
 - Algorithms (Princeton)